blorente/naylang-documentation/src/ast.md

 ### Declaration Nodes

-The declaration nodes are nodes that do not return a value, and bind a specific value to an identifier.
+The declaration nodes are nodes that do not return a value, and bind a specific construct to an identifier.
 Therefore, all nodes must have a way of retrieving their names so that the fields can be created in the corresponding objects.
 We must distinguish between two types of declarations: __Field Declarations__, and __Method Declarations__.

-Figure 4.5 shows the class structure for declarations in Naylang
+Figure 5.5 shows the class structure for declarations in Naylang:

 ![Declarations in Naylang](images/ast_definitions.pdf)

 #### Field Declarations

 Field declarations represent the intent of mapping an identifier to a value in the current scope.
-Depending in the desired mutablity of the expression, these declarations will be represented with either Constant Declarations or Variable Declarations.
+Depending on the desired mutablity of the expression, these declarations will be represented with either `ConstantDeclarations` or `VariableDeclarations`.
 These two nodes only differ in their evaluation, and their internal representation is identical.
 They both need an identifier to create the desired field, and optionally an initial value to give to that field.
+In the case of `ConstantDeclaration`s, the initial value is not optional.

 ```c++
 class VariableDeclaration : public Declaration {